 Are Data-Pass Programs The Only Negative Option Schemes Outlawed in the U.S.?

 No. Any and all online and offline negative option marketing campaigns or techniques are against the law in the United States.

 Need to speak with a lawyer who understands everything about the Restore Online Shoppers’ Confidence Act?
-Contact Kelly Warner Law.
+Contact RM Warner Law.
 Our practice focuses on all things technology- and Internet-law related.
 Lawyer review website AVVO thinks we’re a 10 out of 10, and we enjoy a superb rating in the 145-year-old Martindale-Hubble lawyer review directory.
 Get in touch, we’ll clear things up quickly and confidentially.